XenitAB/xenitab.github.io/blog/2022-04-12-ephemeral-containers.md

   Ephemeral containers is a new concept in Kubernetes which allows attaching containers to already running Pods.
 It also introduces new security concerns which have to be resolved before it can be enabled.
-authors:
+authors: phillebaba
-  - name: Philip Laine
 tags:
   - kubernetes
   - security
   - ephemeral container
 ---

 Attempting to debug a Pod and realizing that you can't install curl due to security settings has to be a meme at this point.
-Good security practices is always nice but it often comes at the cost of usability.
+Good security practices are always nice but it often comes at the cost of usability.
 To the point where some may even solve this problem by installing debug tools into their production images.
 Shudders.

 <!-- truncate -->